LegendaryB/NeatInput/README.md

 </div><br>

 ## Documentation
-The documentation can be found in the [wiki](https://github.com/LegendaryB/NeatInput/wiki).
+All of the documentation can be found in the repository [wiki](https://github.com/LegendaryB/NeatInput/wiki).

 ## Contributing